michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.8.0 =
+- Added the `%category%`, `%feature%`, `%date%`, `%rank%` variables for the `Item Format` unit option.
 - Added the ability to convert amazon links in posts, comments and possibly other areas into user's associate links.
+- Fixed a bug that review numbers get broken characters for some locales.
 - Fixed a bug that descriptions of category units were HTML-encoded.

 = 3.7.10 - 11/14/2018 =